jacketsj/robot-audiobook-toolkit/README.md

 ```
 The `--filter_pattern` argument is for filtering out lines of text containing things like page numbers.
 It can be omitted, or replaced with a different pattern.

-7. Use the `concatenate_wav_files.py` script to generate a single, large, audio file:
+7. Use the `concatenate_wav_files.py` script to generate a single, large, audio file (if you want one):
 ```sh
 python3 concatenate_wave_files.py output.wav output/chapter*.wav
 ```